cyrillkuettel/blog/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi!
-I'm Cyrill and I have been absolutely fascinated with coding since age fourteen.
+I'm Cyrill and I enjoy building software.
 Most of the things I know I learned from first-hand experience.  </p>

 <p>What my motivation boils down to (from an engineering perspective) is that <i>theory often follows invention.</i>Engineering, say inventing new artifacts, that's where the creative process happens.
 That's where I'm most interested in: ingenious invententions and orginality. </p>